EPHRAIMTEODORO/Learn-Kana/README.md

 ## Features

+### 📋 Kana Chart
+- Complete visual reference of all Hiragana and Katakana characters
+- Traditional grid layout organized by consonant rows and vowel columns
+- Three view modes: Hiragana only, Katakana only, or both side-by-side
+- Each character displays with its romaji pronunciation
+- Hover effects and mobile-responsive design

 ### 🎴 Flashcards
 - Interactive flip cards showing characters and romaji
 - Three learning modes: Hiragana only, Katakana only, or Mixed